joshnesbitt/cooking/posts/lobster-boiling.md

 Be careful the water doesn't boil over, as it may froth up over time.

-If you've overcooked the lobster, the claw meat will stick to the claws when you're trying to get the meat out.

-Suggested cooking times:
+If you're cooking more than one, you'll need to play with the times a bit.
+Suggested cooking times for a single lobster:

 |Lobster Size|Boiling Times|
 |------------|-------------|